-The screenshot shows the 'Profiles' configuration dialog.
-It has sections for 'Net Profile', 'TCP Profile', 'HTTP Profile' (which is set to 'websocket_SSL' and highlighted with a red box), and 'DNS Profile Name'.
-At the bottom are 'OK' and 'Done' buttons.
+The 'Profiles' configuration dialog box is shown.
+It contains four dropdown menus for 'Net Profile', 'TCP Profile', 'HTTP Profile', and 'DNS Profile Name'.
+The 'HTTP Profile' dropdown is set to 'websocket_SSL' and is highlighted with a red box.
+Below the dropdowns are 'OK' and 'Done' buttons.